shortmr/CANOpenRobotController/doc/M1_SRALAB/SSNR2023/Day1.md

 10. Once you have decided on a set of gains amongst your group, make a note of the tuned values, then press ctrl + C on the terminal window to end the program

 ## Evaluate controller peformance during ankle exercise

+<ins>Goal:</ins> to quantify the performance of different controller gains while each group member performs ankle exercises with the robot

+As a group, you will design a simple experiment to evaluate the performance of the controller based on interaction torque tracking errors analyzed offline.
+While one group member is performing the exercise to collect data for evaluating the gains, the others can work on a data analysis pipeline (ideally in MATLAB with this function [m1_post_process.m](../../../matlab/m1_post_process.m)) to evaluate the group data.
+Follow these instructions:

-1. As a group, pick 2-3 sets of feedforward/PID gains you would like to evaluate across members as well as the number of trials/target frequencies during ankle tracking (*spring_interaction_tracking*)
+1. As a group, decide on 2 sets of feedforward/PID gains you would like to evaluate across members as well as the number of trials/target frequencies you would like to use for your validation experiment
-      * Controller performance can be evaluated using interaction torque tracking errors
-      * Data from each M1 robot (interaction torque; desired and actual trajectories etc.) are continuously logged from when roslaunch is called, to when the program is ended (ctrl + C)
+      * Data from each M1 robot (interaction torque, desired and actual trajectories etc.) are continuously logged from when roslaunch is called to when the program is ended (ctrl + C); log files can be found in ~\.ros\spdlogs
 2. Run ROS program from the terminal where the workspace was sourced; specify the robot_name parameter for your group’s device (m1_x, m1_y or m1_z)
 ```bash
 roslaunch CORC m1_real.launch robot_name:=m1_x